pga03/docs-first-discovery/src/documents/captions.md

 }
 ```

-Working in conjunction with the Auxiliary Schema, the type, its default value and range of
+Working in conjunction with the Auxiliary Schema, the type and default value of
 the captions preference are defined in the
 [Primary Schema](http://docs.fluidproject.org/infusion/development/PrimarySchemaForPreferencesFramework.html):
 ```javascript